Interim Report on Transition Planning

 As I emphasized in our town hall meetings, fundraising will play an important role in the advancement of our shared vision to be recognized as a preeminent Christian university with a global reach.
 I believe gift revenue will be critical to enabling the margin of excellence for our collective future.
 Toward that end, I would like to share with you a few exciting leadership appointments that will further enhance our fundraising efforts.
 I am so delighted that President Benton has agreed to serve as President Emeritus beginning August 1 and will invest his time assisting in certain critically important fundraising projects.
 Andy's experience and relationships will prove invaluable to these efforts.

 As you can imagine, the magnitude of our fundraising goals requires a team of people who know and love Pepperdine, who are deeply connected to the friends of Pepperdine, and who have demonstrated the capacity to build significant new friendships for Pepperdine.
 Accordingly, I have asked Sara Young Jackson to be our chancellor beginning August 1, and I am thrilled that she has agreed.
-Sara has a long history with Pepperdine, including as director of student affairs, founding director of the Pepperdine Volunteer Center, founding director of the Boone Center for the Family, and creator and director of Pepperdine's Women in Leadership Institute.
+Sara has a long history with Pepperdine, including as director of student affairs, founding director of Community Engagement and Service, founding director of the Boone Center for the Family, and creator and director of Pepperdine's Women in Leadership Institute.
 In 2018 she received the Distinguished Alumnus Award from Seaver College.
 Sara is beloved by all who know her and will be the first Pepperdine graduate in our institution's history to serve as chancellor.
 For the past 15 years as senior vice chancellor, Sara has brought professionalism, grace, and an impressive track record of fundraising.
 I am honored to partner with Andy and Sara to advance our fundraising aspirations.

 Our bold strategic plan "Pepperdine 2020: Boundless Horizons" was launched in 2011, and it has served us very well.
 One of my first objectives after I take office will be to engage our entire community in developing a University-wide, cohesive, and unifying vision and strategy to drive our decision-making dynamically over the next 10 years.
 This vision and strategy will include creative and substantive input from all sectors of the University to ensure we are all moving together in the same direction.
 To achieve our goals, we need a clear and active plan for the next decade to which we are all accountable.